cloudmesh-community/book/chapters/iaas/libcloud.md

 #### Azure

+##### Azure Classic Driver

+Please note that libcloud has multiple drivers to interact with Azure.
+The following is an example using the classic method.

 To get a driver via libcloud for azure you first have to set up the cloudmesh4.yaml file and install the convenience methods from cloudmesh as documented in